Baljit84/data-/README.md

 NoC trained with multimodal blur RPN features. https://drive.google.com/open?id=1MzgllH1jVKNiJxFx-IwQ8ID-O21Vf-eC

-We have provided different datasets:
+For training data set was divided into three parts.
+We have provided different features of these datasets:

 Data set of blur RPN features is available in 3 parts.